 Globally, Fairtrade is supported by a network of schools, universities, embassies, businesses, community groups and towns that promote Fairtrade by using Fairtrade products in their networks.

-This has brought Fairtrade to the forefront of global ethical movements and has contributed to bringing better living and working conditions to over 1,5 million farmers and farm workers in Africa and other developing regions.
-Due to strict environmental Standards, Fairtrade has also resulted in improving sustainable production practices in agriculture.
+This has brought Fairtrade to the forefront of global ethical movements and has contributed to bringing better living and working conditions to over 1,2 million farmers and farm workers in Africa and other developing regions.
+Due to strict environmental Standards, Fairtrade has also resulted in improved sustainable production practices in agriculture.
 Visit our Producer Section to learn more about the benefits of Fairtrade.

 WHAT FAIRTRADE PRODUCTS CAN WE USE?